Painting Over Dark Colors: Tips for Full Coverage

 Paint Opacity

-Choose a paint with high opacity or “hide.”
-The higher the opacity, the better it will cover in one coat.
-For dark colors like deep reds or navy blues, look for a paint with opacity of at least 95% or higher.
-Lighter pastel shades may require less opacity.
-Test the paint on a small section first to determine how many coats you need for full coverage.
+Select a paint with high opacity or “hide.”
+The higher the opacity rating, the fewer coats required.
+For stubborn colors like navy or crimson, aim for a paint with at least 95% opacity.
+Lighter shades may need less.
+Always test a small area first to see how many coats will be necessary.

 Tinted Primer

-For a dramatic color change from dark to light, tinted primer can help.
-Have your primer tinted close to your topcoat color.
-This helps mask the dark existing color even before you apply the paint.
-You may still need multiple coats of paint, but the tinted primer provides a strong head start.
+For dramatic shifts from dark to light, tinted primer is a big help.
+Ask your paint supplier to tint the primer close to your chosen topcoat color.
+This gives you a head start on coverage, even though you may still need multiple coats of paint.

 Paint Additives